project ruth & shavuot resources

 Learn How to Leyn Megillat Ruth

-Thanks to a very generous gift from the Koschitzky family in honor of Sarah Edery Delorde on the occasion of the Bat Mitzvah of her great granddaughter, Karen Aouizerat, this Shavuot JOFA is making it really easy for you to lead the Megillat Ruth reading in your community.
+Thanks to a very generous gift from the Koschitzky family in honor of Sarah Edery Delorde on the occasion of the Bat Mitzvah of her great granddaughter, Karen Aouizerat, JOFA can make it really easy for you to lead a Megillat Ruth reading in your community.

 The Megillat Ruth app boasts the following features:

 - The entire text of Megillat Ruth with translation

 - On Demand Audio: With a simple click or touch of any verse, the corresponding Hebrew with proper trop is chanted by a woman, while the corresponding text is highlighted

 -Tikkun View: With a simple click or touch, you can choose whether you want to see the Hebrew as vowelized text or as it appears in the Megillah with crowns and without vowels